uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 ## BISON
-For our external parsing library, we decided on bison/flex, as there aren't many C libraries to pick from in the first place and of the ones we tested, we were actually able to get it working.
+For our external parsing library, at our TA's recommendation decided on bison/flex, as there aren't many C libraries to pick from in the first place and of the ones we tested, we were actually able to get it working.
-Bison/flex.

 Flex is a lexer generator, a program which takes in input and turns it into tokens based on user defined grammar.